ianosullivan/PhotographySiteUsingPicasaAPI/readme.md

 * Menu built dynamically from gallery album titles
 * Related menu pages similarly built from album photos
 * Random site background loaded from specific background photo album feed.
 See action/dynamicBackground.cfm
+* Home page image is also randomly picked from album.
+* Uses lightbox with CSS transitions
 * Picasa is therefore acting as full photo CMS for this site.
 User has complete control of the photos via the Picasa (and Google Plus photos) sites.